strapi/documentation/docs/developer-docs/latest/development/using-providers.md

 Newly installed providers are enabled and configured in the `./config/plugins.js` file.
 If this file does not exist you must create it.

-Each provider will have different configuration settings available, review the respective entry for that provider in the [Marketplace](../../../user-docs/latest/plugins/installing-plugins-via-marketplace.md) or [NPM](https://www.npmjs.com/) to learn more.
+Each provider will have different configuration settings available.
+Review the respective entry for that provider in the [Marketplace](../../../user-docs/latest/plugins/installing-plugins-via-marketplace.md) or [npm](https://www.npmjs.com/) to learn more.

 Below are example configurations for the Upload and Email plugins.